Sunday, 21 August 2011

-The film, which comes out on DVD on September 12, follows the fortunes of the Gran Circo Mexico, a small family circus touring impoverished rural Mexico.
+The film, now on DVD, follows the fortunes of the Gran Circo Mexico, a small family circus touring impoverished rural Mexico.
 Tino Ponce, the mainstay of the show, was born into the circus tradition and is determined that his young kids will carry on the life of his parents and grandparents.
 The school age kids, who have never been to school, provide most of his acts, from lion training to aerial silk and contortionism.

 “The circus always comes first, before anything else,” Ivonne moans, while Tino admits “I’m walking a tightrope,” between responsibility to his parents and responsibility to his wife and children.